nfdi4plants/training-material/slide-decks/2025-05-26_mibinet-arc-elabFTW-training/bricks/00-Welcome.md

 # BYOD &ndash; Goals

 - First few steps into ARC ecosystem
-- Move existing datasets into ARCs
+- Move demo datasets into ARCs
 - Share them via the DataHUB
 - Annotate with metadata
 - Introduction into elabFTW